multani/gcp-changelog/content/looker/index.md

 * The drill links in a single value visualization are now classified as buttons and can be accessed using the keyboard.
 * The destination of an alert is now a required field.

+### Breaking

+Looker now recognizes results from the `YEAR` function as a number and not a date in MySQL 8.4.
+This change replicates the behavior of MySQL 8.0 and earlier.

+To undo this change for a MySQL connection, add the following parameter to the Additional JDBC parameters section: `yearIsDateType=true`

+### Feature

+The [Max Number of PDT Builder Connections](https://docs.cloud.google.com/looker/docs/connecting-to-your-db#max_number_of_pdt_builder_connections) limit has been increased from 10 to 100.

+### Breaking

+When you use [Elite System Activity](https://docs.cloud.google.com/looker/docs/elite-system-activity), the System Activity fields `sql_query.sql` and `sql_text.text` are limited to a length of 1.9 MB.
+Any data beyond the 1.9 MB limit will be truncated.
+(This release note was updated on November 10, 2025 to specify Elite System Activity.)

+### Other

+**Looker 25.20** is expected to include the following changes, features, and fixes:

+* Expected Looker (original) deployment start: **Thursday, November 6, 2025**
+* Expected Looker (original) final deployment and download available: **Thursday, November 13, 2025**
+* Expected Looker (Google Cloud core) deployment start: **Thursday, November 6, 2025**
+* Expected Looker (Google Cloud core) final deployment: **Tuesday, November 18, 2025**

+### Fixed

+An issue has been fixed where SQL Runner could return a `NoMethodError` when trying to query a LookML model that doesn't exist in the user's development mode.
+This feature now performs as expected.

 ### Fixed

 An issue has been fixed where a measure of `type: period_over_period` could be referenced in the `sql` parameter for a measure of `type: number`.
 Attempting to do so now correctly displays an error in the LookML validator.
 This feature now performs as expected.